fau-masters-collected-works-cgarbin/cap6618-computer-vision/module8-tensorflow-js/README.md

 All tutorials are configured to run with Node.js and npm.

 We will run all examples locally, including the TensorFlow.js library itself.
-Do that we need to make two changes to the exmaples.
+To do that we need to make two changes to the exmaples.

 First, install the libraries locally: